 Singapore is one of the most expensive places to live in the world.
 Note that while ranked among the most expensive cities in the world for tourists, Singapore is indexed around number 50 for locals.
 Although it has a high cost of living, the city also offers a high quality of life while having above-average income rates.
-Further to this, Singapore maintains relatively low personal income tax rates while providing some of the world’s best education and healthcare services.
+Further to this, Singapore maintains relatively low personal income tax rates while providing some of the world’s best tech education and healthcare services.
 Singapore’s cost of living may seem drastic, but this is largely dependent on your spending, your place of residence, and the currency you earn in.

 Not sure where to start looking for accommodation in Singapore?
 Orchard, Tanglin, Chinatown and Marina Bay are among the most popular neighbourhoods to live in Singapore.
 Holland Village, River Valley, Woodlands and East Coast are notably well-loved among expats and families who are looking for bigger homes at more affordable rates than what you would pay in the city centre.
 One solution to the high cost of living in Singapore is co-living.
 Travellers, long-term expats, students, young working professionals, and people who are new to the city are typically more inclined to reside in co-living spaces to save money, enjoy the benefit of ultimate convenience, and form part of a community.